 Once someone stops shivering or has an altered mental state (confusion, lethargy, may appear drunk), hypothermia has advanced from mild to moderate / severe and you should get help ASAP.

 Check out this post by the Wild Med Center.
 It is an excellent resource for treating hypothermia in the field.

 Assess how severe the hypothermia is.
 Are they alert or responsive?
-If so, have them sit on a backpack against something (like a tree), and preferably sitting on a sleeping pad or jacket.
+If so, have them sit on a backpack against something (like a tree), and preferably sit on a sleeping pad or jacket.
 The ground is cold, so try to keep them off of it.

 Begin rewarming.
-Remove ay wet clothing.
+Remove any wet clothing.
 Add insulating layers, like a fleece sweater, down jacket or sleeping bag.
 You can also sit with the person and use your body heat to heat them faster.